terraindata/terrain/README.md

 ### src/app/components

 Contains all React components and styles.
+Directories in here should be self-explanatory.

 ### src/app/data

-Contains Actions / Stores for Redux.
+Contains Actions and Stores for Redux.

 ### src/app/util

 Utility functions or styles that are used across multiple files.

+## src/test

+Contains test code.

+## src/typings

+Contains TypeScript typings.

+*Note*: When installing new types, make sure to `cd src` before you `tsd install`

 ## Setup